netdata/go.d.plugin/modules/scaleio/README.md

 # ScaleIO

+[`Dell EMC ScaleIO`](https://www.dellemc.com/en-us/storage/data-storage/software-defined-storage.htm) is a software-defined storage product from Dell EMC that creates a server-based storage area network from local application server storage using existing customer hardware or EMC servers.

-This module will monitor one or more [ScaleIO (VxFlex OS)](https://www.dellemc.com/en-us/storage/data-storage/software-defined-storage.htm) instances via VxFlex OS Gateway API.
+This module monitors one or more `ScaleIO (VxFlex OS)` instances via VxFlex OS Gateway API.

 It collects metrics for following ScaleIO components: